sdurrheimer/alpine-golang-make-onbuild/README.md

 ## Details

-Alpine based image for Golang witch glibc.
+Alpine based image for Golang with glibc.
 This is a onbuild image using make.

 ## Usage example